Chemotherapy for breast cancer in women

 Back to top

-Chemotherapy is often given after surgery to reduce the risk of breast cancer coming back.
-This is called adjuvant treatment.
-Your cancer specialist will explain what the benefits are and what side effects you’re likely to get.
+Your cancer specialist may recommend you have chemotherapy after surgery to reduce the risk of breast cancer coming back.
+This is called adjuvant chemotherapy.
+Your doctor or nurse will explain the benefits of this to you and the likely side effects.

 Back to top